-- 1. Imposition.
-At the end of every spring semester, the Registrar will review the transcripts of all first-year full-time students and first- and second-year part-time students.
-A student will be placed on academic warning if either of the following conditions exist: (a) the student's cumulative final grade point average for all of the following courses taken as of that date is at o below 2.67: Constitutional Law, Contracts, Criminal Law, Civil Procedure, Property, and Torts, or (b) the student has one or more final grades below "C" in Constitutional Law, Contracts, Criminal Law, Civil Procedure, Property, or Torts.
+- B. Academic Warning. - 1.
+Imposition.
+At the end of every semester, the Registrar will review the transcripts of all first-year full-time students and first- and second-year part-time students.
+A student will be placed on academic warning if either of the following conditions exist: (a) the student's cumulative final grade point average for all of the following courses taken as of that date is at or below 2.67: Constitutional Law, Contracts, Criminal Law, Civil Procedure, Property, and Torts, or (b) the student has one or more final grades below a "C+" in Constitutional Law, Contracts, Criminal Law, Civil Procedure, Property, or Torts.
 The "academic warning" status is internal only and is not noted on students' transcripts.

-Also, at the end of every fall semester, the Assistant Dean for Academic Success or her or his delegate may notify all students who have received a final grade below "C" in Constitutional Law, Criminal Law, or Torts, that they will be put on academic warning at the end of the academic year and require those students to meet with the Assistant Dean for Academic Success or her or his delegate, and to participate in academic success programs as determined. - 2.
-Requirements of Students on Academic Warning.
-Each student on academic warning is required to (a) enroll in and complete the academic success program, (b) take a school-provided bar preparation course during the final year of her or his law studies, (c) have her or his course selections for all subsequent semesters approved by the Associate Dean for Academic Affairs or her or his delegate to ensure that the chosen curriculum provides an academically rigorous education and improves the likelihood of academic and bar success, (d) meet regularly with the Academic Success Dean or her or his delegate to strategize for success and (e) not serve as an officer in any student organization without prior approval of the Associate Dean for Academic Affairs or her delegate. - 3.
+- 2. Requirements of Students on Academic Warning.
+Each student on academic warning is required to (a) enroll in and complete the academic success program, (b) take a school-provided bar preparation course during the final year of her or his law studies, (c) have her or his course selections for all subsequent semesters approved by the Associate Dean for Academic Affairs or her or his delegate to ensure that the chosen curriculum provides an academically rigorous education and improves the likelihood of academic and bar success, (d) meet regularly with the Academic Success Director or her delegate to strategize for success and (e) not serve as an officer in any student organization without prior approval of the Associate Dean for Academic Affairs or her delegate. - 3.
 Penalty for noncompliance.
-Failure to comply with the conditions identified in Part C. I (B)(2), above, as determined by the Assistant Dean for Academic Success at any time, will lead to academic dismissal for poor scholarship: the Assistant Dean for Academic Success will report non-compliance to the Associate Dean for Academic Affairs, who, in consultation with the Dean and the Dean of Students, will determine whether dismissal is appropriate; upon such determination, the Associate Dean for Academic Affairs will direct the Registrar to academically withdraw the student from the School of Law.
-The student may petition the ASSP Committee for Reinstatement as noted in Part C. II below.

-4. Petitioning for the Removal of Academic Warning Status.
+Failure to comply with the conditions identified in Part C. I (B)(2), above, as determined by the Director for Academic Success at any time, will lead to academic dismissal for poor scholarship: the Director for Academic Success will report noncompliance to the Associate Dean for Academic Affairs, who, in consultation with the Dean and the Dean of Students, will determine whether dismissal is appropriate; upon such determination, the Associate Dean for Academic Affairs will direct the Registrar to academically withdraw the student from the School of Law.
+The student may petition the ASSP Committee for Reinstatement as noted in Part C. II below. - 4.
+Petitioning for the Removal of Academic Warning Status.
 Academic warning status will remain in effect throughout a student's enrollment at the School of Law.
-A student on academic warning can petition the Assistant Dean for Academic Success for the removal of that status no earlier than one semester after the status has been imposed.
-The Assistant Dean may consider any relevant information in evaluating the petition.
-If the Assistant Dean concludes that, in an exceptional circumstance, the academic warning status is no longer necessary for the student, the Assistant Dean shall make that recommendation to the Associate Dean for Academic Affairs, who, in consultation with the Dean and the Dean of Students, may decide to remove the student from academic warning.
-This decision is non-reviewable.

-C. Dismissal for Poor Scholarship.
-A student will be dismissed for poor scholarship if the student's cumulative grade point average at the end of the spring semester of the first-year, exclusive of the Legal Research and Writing grade, is less than 2.00.
-After the completion of the first-year, a student will be dismissed for poor scholarship if the student's cumulative grade point average at the end of the spring semester of any academic year is less than 2.00.
-A student is not eligible to graduate if the student's cumulative average on all work completed is less than 2.00.
+A student on academic warning can petition the Director of Academic Success for the removal of that status no earlier than one semester after the status has been imposed.
+The Director may consider any relevant information in evaluating the petition.
+If the Director concludes that, in an exceptional circumstance, the academic warning status is no longer necessary for the student, the Director shall make that recommendation to the Associate Dean for Academic Affairs, who, in consultation with the Dean and the Dean of Students, may decide to remove the student from academic warning.
+This decision is non-reviewable. - C. Dismissal for Poor Scholarship.
+A student will be dismissed for poor scholarship if the student's cumulative grade point average at the end of the spring semester of any academic year is less than 2.33.
+A student is not eligible to graduate if the student's cumulative average on all work completed is less than 2.33.